maurosorrentino/serverless-MVP-app/readme.md

 infrastructure managed via **Terraform**.
 It’s a hands-on showcase of modern serverless architecture and deployment automation, including considerations for security, monitoring, and scalability.

+The current API module provisions a **new API Gateway instance each time it is invoked**.
+It is best suited for **APIs with a single route**.

+For APIs with **multiple routes**, consider using the [Serverless REST API project](https://github.com/maurosorrentino/serverless-rest-api-app), which is designed for multi-route REST APIs.
+Although that project is REST-based, the code can be easily adapted for HTTP APIs if needed.

 ## ✅ Implemented Features

 ### AWS Lambda & API Gateway